AFRICA

 31) Pre-notification consultations

-Parties are encouraged to submit a draft notification for review by the Secretariat.
-The Secretariat reviews the draft notification within one to two weeks and informs the parties whether it requires any additional information.
-Filing a notification without pre-notification will usually prompt the Secretariat to declare the notification incomplete.
+Parties are encouraged to submit a draft notification to the Secretariat for preliminary review.
+The Secretariat reviews the draft notification within two to three weeks and informs the parties whether any additional information is required.
+Submitting a notification without engaging in the pre-notification process will generally result in the Secretariat deeming the filing incomplete.

 32) Special rules on timing of notification in case of public takeover bids and acquisitions on stock exchanges

 There are no special rules for handling public takeover bids.
-While under the EU Merger Control Regulation (139/2004), a public bid which has been notified may be implemented provided that the acquirer does not exercise the voting rights attached to the securities in question, in contrast, under the Swiss merger control regime, the acquisition of the shares constitutes an implementation, regardless of whether the voting rights attached to the respective securities are exercised.
+Unlike the EU Merger Control Regulation (Regulation 139/2004), which permits the implementation of a notified public bid provided that the acquirer refrains from exercising the voting rights attached to the securities, the Swiss regime takes a stricter approach: under Swiss law, the mere acquisition of the shares is considered an implementation of the transaction, regardless of whether the associated voting rights are exercised.

-Upon specific request, however, ComCo can grant permission for early implementation of a merger for valid reasons.
-Such valid reasons have been deemed to exist in case of a public bid.
+However, upon specific request, ComCo may grant permission for early implementation of a merger based on valid reasons.
+Such valid reasons have been deemed to exist in the context of public takeover bids.

 33) Forms available for completing a notification

-Merkblatt und Formular Zusammenschlussvorhaben is the only form available regardless of the type of merger.
+The form, Markblatt und Formular: Meldung eines Zusammenschlussvorhabens, can be used regardless of the type of merger.
+It can be downloaded here.
 In this form, the ComCo states that the notification must include the following information:

 • the names, domiciles and a brief descriptions of the business activities of the affiliated undertakings and the seller;